OleksanderPol/jQuery-truncate/README.md

 ##jQuery-truncate-text

-The plugin is used to __truncate__ text and adds hellip to the end.
-Click on hellips (...) allows to see the whole text.
+The plugin is used to __truncate__ text.
+It also adds hellip to the end of string.
+Click on hellip (...) allows you to see the whole text.

 ##Code Example